 What factors can affect my Medicare Part B premium?

 Most people actually pay less than the standard Medicare Part B premium amount, which is determined by the federal government each year.
-In 2018, the standard Medicare Part B premium in 2018 is $134, yet beneficiaries pay an average of $130.
-You can generally expect to pay the standard amount ($134) if:
+The standard Medicare Part B premium is $144.60.
+You might pay more if you have a high income.
+See details below.

 If you delayed enrollment in Part B, you might have to pay a late-enrollment penalty along with your monthly premium- see below.